Noson® Nasal Dilator

 The discrete and easy-to-carry Noson nasal dilator adapts perfectly to the nose shape and provides with a tight fit.

-The product consists of flexible medical components such as silicone and wire, subtly providing with an optimal comfort.
+The product is made of flexible, components such as silicone and wire and subtly provides optimal comfort.

 Advantages of optimized nasal breathing:

-Breathing through the nose is important to moisturize, purify and warm up the air we breathe.
+Breathing through the nose is important to humidify, purify and warm the air we breathe.
+By improving nasal breathing, poor mouth breathing can be reduced.

 Why optimized nasal breathing is so important: